talwat/pap/README.md

 `pap properties set pvp false`

+### Install worldedit

+`pap plugin install worldedit`

 ## Why though?

 pap has a few purposes:

 - To simplify some of the common tasks you need to do when creating or managing a server (such as when you download/update the server jar.)
 - To easily and automatically verify the jars you download to avoid bad issues down the line.
-- And to provide an easy CLI to do common tasks like changing server.properties and signing EULA, for usage in scripts.
+- To provide an easy CLI to do common tasks like changing server.properties and signing EULA, for usage in scripts.
+- To quickly install plugins directly from their sources.

 ## Install